POLIMI-Project/SmartBracelet/README.md

 3. Alert mode: In case of the kinematic status being a FALLING message the parent's bracelet sends a fall alarm.
 If the parent does not receive any message within a minute a MISSING alarm is sent.

 Each file making the simulation possible is explained in the project report.
+All the simulation is performed in Cooja and it is connected with NodeRed.
+You can find the code in the file " NodeRed_Simulation.txt".
+To see how the simulation works you can download the video provided in this repository, named "Simulazione.mp4".